Master AI at Work · Free Framework Guide

 Tell AI what it needs to know

 Context is the briefing.
 AI knows nothing about your business, your customer, what happened yesterday, or what's at stake — until you tell it.
-The more specific and relevant context you provide, the more useful and accurate the output.
+The more specific your context, the more specific the output.

 Context examples — weak vs. strong